-Pooling the knowledge and experiences of the Australian and New Zealand Hardware industry participants, and following the lead of other global hardware initiatives, the Hardware GS1 Action Group has been set up to help develop, promote and deliver user guidelines, training courses and implementation programmes relating to the global GS1 standards.
+Pooling the knowledge and experiences of the Australian and New Zealand Hardware industry participants, and following the lead of other global hardware initiatives, the Hardware GS1 Action Group was set up to help develop, promote and deliver user guidelines, training courses and implementation programmes relating to the global GS1 standards.

-The Hardware GS1 Action Group is overseen by a representative leadership group made up of key retailers and suppliers across Australia and New Zealand.
+The Hardware GS1 Action Group was overseen by a representative leadership group made up of key retailers and suppliers across Australia and New Zealand.

-To address the needs of the Hardware industry, the following work groups have been set up:
+To address the needs of the Hardware industry, following work groups were set up:

-Numbering & bar coding - to oversee issues related to retail, non-retail and logistic unit identification and tracking;

-- Data Synchronisation to lead the trialling and implementation of data synchronisation via GS1net; and - eMessaging to continue the maintenance of GS1 EANCOM guidelines, and oversee industry adoption of GS1 XML messaging.
+- Numbering & bar coding to oversee issues related to retail, non-retail and logistical unit identification and tracking; - Data Synchronisation to lead the trialling and implementation of data synchronisation via The National Product Catalogue; and - eMessaging to continue the maintenance of GS1 EANCOM guidelines, and oversee industry adoption of GS1 XML messaging.